Emily Kinney: Early life

 Kinney was born in Wayne, Nebraska, to Vaughn Charles and Jeanne Kinney.
+She has an older sister, Sara.
 She and her family frequently moved during her youth, including to Nevada, Oregon, and other parts of Nebraska.
 Kinney attended New York University for a semester.
 In 2006, she graduated from Nebraska Wesleyan University with a Bachelor of Arts degree in theatre.
 Kinney then moved to New York, where she pursued a Broadway and acting career.